-Important - The backlog figure in the Asset Management Strategy is calculated using a standardised approach to calculate the cost to achieve a satisfactory level and is adopted in the Long Term Financial Plan and Special Schedule 7 of 30 June 2022 Annual Financial Statements.
+Important - The backlog figure in the Asset Management Strategy is calculated using a standardised approach to calculate the cost to achieve a satisfactory level and is adopted in the Long Term Financial Plan and Special Schedule 7 of 30 June 2023 Annual Financial Statements.
 Another backlog methodology used within the Asset Management Plans uses a combination of existing recorded backlog for transport and stormwater assets and calculated backlog for Property, open spaces, and shared infrastructure assets, using a standardised approach to calculate the cost to achieve a satisfactory level.
 Council's analysis of its backlog highlights a steadily increasing backlog trend over the next ten years.

-Council's current combined infrastructure backlog is estimated to be \$15.8 million, or a backlog ratio of 0.7%.
-The current estimated backlog is considered to be below the industry benchmark of 2%.
+Council's current combined infrastructure backlog is estimated to be \$29.7 million, or a backlog ratio of 1.3%.
+The current estimated backlog is below the industry benchmark of 2%.